 Radio waves can travel very long distances, especially through space; but here on earth their strength generally reduces with distance due to many factors.
-They are are affected by natural conditions, being bent or absorbed by the ground (hills and mountains), the atmosphere (troposphere) or the ionosphere.
+They are are affected by natural conditions, being bent, reflected or absorbed by the ground (including hills and mountains), the atmosphere (troposphere) or the ionosphere.

 Propagation studies are of major importance to commercial and scientific users, from international radio stations through to GPS systems as well as radio hams.
 Information about the current radio propagation conditions is available on-line and may help us to plan our activities.

 There is also a world-wide 'spotting' network in which news of unusual or 'rare' amateur radio stations is posted on the internet, plus a network of beacons which give out continuous signals that inform us about radio wave propagation conditions.